open-rmf/rmf/README.md

 Help us add to this list!

-A helpful starting point for integrating your fleet with RMF is the [fleet_adapter_template](https://github.com/open-rmf/free_fleet) package.
+A helpful starting point for integrating your fleet with RMF is the [fleet_adapter_template](https://github.com/open-rmf/fleet_adapter_template).

+If your robot/fleet exposes native ROS navigation endpoints, it can be readily integrated with [free_fleet](https://github.com/open-rmf/free_fleet).

 ## Development and Release